 Pecan wood is more durable than maple, being a harder wood.
 Hence, it has less likelihood of getting damaged.
-However, the grain is not as closed as pecan, so it is prone to water seepage; therefore, if a pecan cutting board needs to be cleaned and dried out after each use to prevent the accumulation of mildew and bacteria.
+However, the grain is not very close, so it is prone to water seepage.
+A pecan wood cutting board needs to be cleaned and dried out thoroughly after each use to prevent the accumulation of mildew and bacteria.

-This wood makes an excellent all-round material for making cutting boards.
-Like maple, beech too has a certain level of porosity.
-It has a medium hardness and quite durable in the long run.
+This wood makes an excellent all-around material for making cutting boards.
+Like maple, beech has a certain level of porosity.
+It has a medium hardness and is quite durable in the long run.
 You will find beech more affordable than some other varieties of wood used for cutting boards.

 Are you passionate about your kitchenware and serious about the way you process food in your kitchen?
 If so, (and most of us are), you’ll be particular about the type of cutting board you use.